jxe/vpm/vpm.md

 One way to respond is to say that people *do* know best, and have wise values, but that their revealed preferences aren't the last word on those values.
 But to establish this, you'd want another source of information on people's values---one that retains much of the resolution, robustness, universal applicability, and democratic simplicity of preference.

 I'll develop such an information source here, by taking two 'steps back' from revealed preference, widening the information collected.
 Then I'll argue that my new source corresponds with one definition of "values" used in common speech.
 Finally, I'll show how this new source can be used in social choice and welfare calculations.

+As I go, I'll build up a schematic representation of an interview structure with which an agent's values could be collected, and a choice assessed to see if it was expressive of those values.

+My goal here is to make it clear what I'm suggesting: what questions could be asked, and what answers might suffice to show that an agent has this value or that, or that a revealed preference was a meaningful choice.

+I am *not* suggesting that these interviews can be used to collect data at the scale needed for welfare calculations, social choice mechanisms, or recommender systems.
+That practical question is beyond my scope here.

 # Preferences